Robert Ader: Research in psychoneuroimmunology

 On beginning his career as a part-time instructor in the Department of Psychiatry at the University of Rochester, Robert Ader focused his research on behavioral conditioning and emotional responsiveness in rats.

-In 1974, he and a fellow researcher Nicholas Cohen were studying taste aversion in rats.
+In 1974, Ader and a fellow researcher Nicholas Cohen were studying taste aversion in rats.
 The researchers gave the rats water sweetened with saccharin followed by an injection of cyclophosphamide, an immunosuppressant which caused nausea.
 Through classical conditioning, the rats learned to avoid water that contained saccharin.
 When Ader and Cohen began to force feed the rats the saccharin solution, they noticed that the rats began to die.
 They also found that the rate of death was directly related to how much saccharin solution the rats consumed.

-From these findings, they proposed a theory that the rats died because the taste of saccharin by itself was enough to elicit neural signals in the rats' brain that suppressed their immune systems as if they had been overdosed with cyclophosphamide.
+In a 2010 interview, Ader said “A hypothesis that seemed reasonable to me was that, in addition to conditioning the avoidance response, we were conditioning the immunosuppressive effects (of cyclophosphamide)."
+From these findings, they proposed a theory that the rats died because the taste of saccharin by itself was enough to elicit neural signals in the rats' brain that suppressed their immune systems (as if they had been overdosed with cyclophosphamide).
 Due to weakened immune systems, the rats contracted bacterial and viral infections that they were unable to fight off.

 This finding led to the belief that there are connections between the brain and the immune system which contradicted with the previous belief that the immune system was autonomous.
 This serendipitous discovery led Robert Ader to continue research in and develop the field of psychoneuroimmunology, a term that he created and first used in his 1980 presidential speech to the American Psychosomatic Society.
 A year later, he also used the newly created term as the title for his collection of essays that described the beginning of a new field of research.